-Tom Bradley served as a Los Angeles Police officer for 21 years, reaching the rank of Lieutenant – the highest position an African American could achieve at that time.
+Tom Bradley served as a Los Angeles police officer for 21 years, reaching the rank of Lieutenant – the highest position an African American could achieve at that time.
 When covert racism prevented him from advancing his career, Bradley attended Southwestern Law School at night, passed the bar the first time, and became an attorney.
 With his law degree in hand, he resigned from the LAPD.

-But Tom Bradley would have another chance to defeat Sam Yorty four years later.
+Tom Bradley would have another chance to defeat Sam Yorty four years later.
 In 1973, the paranoia in America was no longer at a fever pitch as violent uprisings and protests subsided.
 Yorty's same old tired themes of race, for once, did not work.
 Voters put aside their fears and handed Tom Bradley a solid victory.
-Tom Bradley made history as the first African American mayor of a major U.S. city with a white majority.
-He was successful because he continued to build upon his trans-racial coalition – the most durable and significant in American modern history, and unsurpassed until the election of President Barack Obama thirty-five years later.
+Tom Bradley made history as the first African American mayor of a major U.S. city with an overwhelmingly white majority.
+He was successful because he continued to build upon his multi-racial coalition – the most durable and significant in American modern history, and unsurpassed until the election of President Barack Obama thirty-five years later.
 Bradley’s victory set off a euphoria among blacks and liberals in Los Angeles and attracted national and international attention.
 It also came at a time when people gave up hope for coalitions between black voters and white voters, and when he won, it opened up a new future for race relations nationwide.

 But Tom Bradley’s political life was not without scandal, drama and controversy.
-His carefully constructed coalition frayed at the edges as the issue of forced busing erupted into a municipal war for Bradley, and a controversial speech by Louis Farrakhan, Minister of the Nation of Islam, strained relations between the Black and Jewish communities.
-Black and Latino relations also fissured, as the city was unable to neither prevent economic decline nor constrain police brutality.
+His carefully constructed coalition frayed at the edges as the issue of forced busing erupted into a municipal war for Bradley, and a controversial speech by Louis Farrakhan, Minister of the Nation of Islam, strained relations between the black and Jewish communities.
+Black and Latino relations also fissured as the city was unable to neither prevent economic decline nor constrain police brutality.

 In 1992, Los Angeles exploded into three days of civil unrest and shattered the illusion that a black mayor could end inequality and hopelessness.
 Bradley did not seek a sixth term and announced his retirement in 1993.
 Three years later, he suffered a stroke, which left him partially paralyzed and unable to speak for the rest of his life.
 In 1998, he died of a heart attack.
 Tom Bradley was 80 years old.

 Yet, this film is far more important than a man and his dreams.
-This documentary will resonate with the story of coalitions, which changed a city and set the stage for a realignment of politics and values, which on a national scale, led to the election of Barack Obama.
+This documentary resonates with the story of coalitions, which changed a city and set the stage for a realignment of politics and values, which on a national scale, led to the election of Barack Obama.
 It is the story of the challenges of diversity facing cities and nations, and the decisions that we all must make.